 6.4 Greater Cambridge Shared Planning Biodiversity SPD (2022) provides practical advice and guidance on how to develop proposals that comply with the NPPF and the district-wide policies.
-The SPD guidance foresees changes subsequently brought about through the Environment Act 2021, including the introduction of statutory BNG of 10%, with an aspirational vision to achieve 20% BNG encouraged as best practice.
+The SPD guidance foresaw changes subsequently brought about through the Environment Act 2021, including the introduction of statutory BNG of 10%.
+However, the SPD is more ambitious in seeking an aspiration to achieve 20% BNG where possible.
+For clarity, developers are required to deliver the statutory 10% net gain but are encouraged to go further to assist the Councils in meeting their 20% aspiration.